Understanding Key Hydraulic Control Components

 mechanically (pilot-operated), electrically (solenoid-operated), or hydraulically (pilot-pressure).

-- Configurations: Directional valves come in various configurations such as spool-type
+- configurations: Directional valves come in various configurations such as spool-type

 (2-way/3-way/4-way) or poppet-type based on application requirements.